Tom McEwen (drag racer): Later life

 McEwen won the AHRA World Finals at Spokane Raceway Park in 1982, the prestigious Big Bud Shootout in 1984, and Top Fuel at the 1991 Summernationals at Englishtown, New Jersey.

 McEwen solved his Corvette funny car's stability problems by adding tip fences to the rear spoiler.

 His “gorgeous” 1957 Chevy replica was built as a tribute to the iconic Chevrolet.
 It was run as an NHRA exhibition vehicle and was responsible for creating Nostalgia Funny Car, even though the car would not (now) be legal in that class.
 The car ran just three years, and was popular with fans and media alike.

 He retired from racing in 1992, and later worked as motorsports director for "Drag Racer" magazine, based in Southern California.

 He was inducted into the Motorsports Hall of Fame of America in 2001.

 Death

 McEwen died of Acute Cardiopulmonary arrest on June 10, 2018, at the age of 81.

 2013 film

 Snake and Mongoose, a movie portraying the story of Prudhomme and McEwen, was released in the summer of 2013.
-It tells the story of the rivalry between the two great Southern Californian racers.
+It tells the story of the rivalry between the two great Southern California racers.